 Souls-inspired games such as Nioh and Lords of the Fallen are plentiful and available on other platforms.
 However, their existence has not abated calls for a Bloodborne PC version.

 READ MORE: The 9 best PC controllers you can get your hands on

 Bloodborne on PS Now (which is available on PC)

 First of all, the subscription will cost you $19.99 USD a month, or $99.99 USD for a full year.
 If you are planning on rushing through the game (or at least try to), then a single month could be a viable option.
-However, the game is difficult and and it may be worthwhile investing in a longer subscription, particularly if there are other titles in the library that you are interested in.
+However, the game is difficult in terms of how hard is Bloodborne and how long to beat Bloodborne so it may be worthwhile investing in a longer subscription, particularly if there are other titles in the library that you are interested in.

 Unfortunately, the issue of cost isn’t the only turnstile we will come across.
 To access PS Now you must be located in Europe, North America, or Japan.
 This means that this writer, and my fellow Australians, have essentially been asked to gather our things and leave the party.

 So, how to play Bloodborne on PC for those of you interested?
 Our search for the holy grail of a Bloodborne PC version must go on.
 How long is Bloodborne PC port going to take to release?
 As of September, 2022, it’s still being reported that it will take some extra time.